 Upon returning to school following a properly excused absence, tardiness or early departure, it shall be the responsibility of the student to consult with his/her teacher(s) regarding arrangements to make up missed work, assignments, and/or tests in accordance with the time schedule specified by the teacher.

 STEP I

-After 10 official absences or tardies from school (legal and/or illegal) an official letter will be sent from the principal and guidance director home school liaison/social worker to inform families of the need to improve attendance. the parent requesting a meeting.
-The meeting will be attended by the students, parent/guardian, principal, and guidance director.
+After 10 official absences or tardies from school (legal and/or illegal) an official letter will be sent from the home school liaison/social worker to inform families of the need to improve attendance.